jz-lu/daqml/Data/Phase_data/Supplement/XXZ_depth0/README.md

 # XXZ chain Depth 0 analysis

-This directory contains the raw data files for the averaged learned phase diagrams for DA and D at depth 14 presented in the paper, and Python code to generate the plots.
+This directory contains the raw data files for the averaged learned phase diagrams fordepth 0 presented in the paper, and Python code to generate the plots.

 #### Raw Data